-Kate Henry: Life has totally changed since Bake Off
+Kate Henry on how life totally changed since the Great British Bake Off

 Former upholsterer from Sussex, Kate, was one of the bakers in the Great British Bake Off last year - she reveals the lessons she learnt, her love for Brighton and some advice for the new contestants

 Sugar-Free Chocolate Truffles with Kate Henry on Slice

 Firstly, hello!
 What have you been up to today?

 Just got back this morning from a trip to Manchester - I went on a baker visit.
 Had my first free weekend in a while and thought I would take the plunge and visit some of the Northern contingency.
 I went out for dinner with Nancy, Luis, Claire and Diana and their other halves.
 It was brilliant.
 I am totally exhausted as the journey home took seven hours.
 Next time I might get the train!
 I have a cake in the oven, obvs.
 I'm recipe devising for a company I'm working with.
 There is always a cake in the oven.

 How has life changed for you since the Great British Bake Off?